 A Live Photos long exposure on an iPhone doesn’t work exactly the same way it does on a standard camera.
 The shutter doesn’t stay open—instead, the iPhone’s camera shoots a rapid series of images (12 frames per second) and combines them into a single photo.
 That’s what creates that soft motion blur effect.

-In order capture a Live Photos long exposure, you need to have an iPhone 6 or later, and iOS 11+.
+In order to capture a Live Photos long exposure, you need to have an iPhone 6 or later, and iOS 11 or later.
 If you don’t have the right iPhone and iOS, that’s okay – you can also create long exposures using an app such as OSnap or Slow Shutter Cam.

 To get good results with the effect, you also need to use an iPhone tripod.
 This stops your camera from moving while your iPhone is shooting that three-second Live Photo video.
 If the camera moves, then all those individual frames won’t line up when your phone combines them to make the Long Exposure image.

 Shoot A Live Photo